5.1 Test Planning, Strategy, Entry Criteria, and Exit Criteria

 CriteriaEntry criteria, exit criteria, suspension or resumption rules

 A test strategy is broader than one project.
 It describes an organization's general testing requirements and direction, usually aligned with a test policy.
-For example, a company may require risk-based testing, independent system testing for regulated products, automated regression checks for critical APIs, and documented traceability for safety-related features.
+For example, a company may require risk-based testing, independent system testing for regulated products, automated regression for critical APIs, and documented traceability for safety features.

-A test approach is the way testing is selected and performed for a specific project, release, test level, or feature.
-It may follow the strategy, tailor it, or explain a justified deviation.
-For example, the strategy may prefer automation, but a one-time data migration may use scripted manual reconciliation plus database checks because automation would not be cost-effective.
+A test approach is the way testing is selected and performed for a specific project, release, level, or feature.
+It may follow the strategy, tailor it, or justify a deviation.
+The strategy may prefer automation, but a one-time data migration may use scripted manual reconciliation plus database checks because automating it would not be cost-effective.

 Entry and Exit Criteria

-Entry criteria are preconditions for starting a test activity.
-Typical examples include an available test environment, stable build, test data, approved requirements, completed smoke tests, available testers, and ready testware.
-If entry criteria are ignored, testing may still start, but it becomes slower, riskier, and less reliable.
+Entry criteria are the preconditions for starting a test activity.
+Typical examples: an available test environment, a stable build, prepared test data, approved requirements, passed smoke tests, available testers, and ready testware.
+If entry criteria are ignored, testing can still start, but it becomes slower, riskier, and less reliable.

 Exit criteria define what must be achieved before an activity is considered complete.
-Examples include required coverage reached, planned tests executed, high-priority defects resolved or accepted, defect reports logged, regression tests run, and stakeholders informed of residual risks.
+Examples: planned coverage reached, planned tests executed, high-priority defects resolved or accepted, defect reports logged, regression run, and stakeholders informed of residual risk.
 Exit criteria are not a promise that the product is defect-free.

-The exam trap is to confuse entry criteria with exit criteria because both may mention tests.
+The classic exam trap is confusing entry with exit because both may mention tests.
 "Smoke tests have passed before system testing starts" is entry.
 "All planned system tests have been executed" is exit.
-In Agile teams, Definition of Ready often acts like entry criteria for a story, and Definition of Done often acts like exit criteria for a releasable item.
+In Agile teams, the Definition of Ready (DoR) acts like entry criteria for a story, and the Definition of Done (DoD) acts like exit criteria for a releasable increment.

 Testers in Iteration and Release Planning

-Running out of time or money can become an exit condition, but only with a risk decision.
+Running out of time or money can become an exit condition, but only with an explicit risk decision.
 Ending testing because the release date arrived is not the same as satisfying quality goals.
-The responsible stakeholders should review what remains untested, what defects remain open, what product risks remain high, and whether release is still acceptable.
+Responsible stakeholders should review what remains untested, what defects remain open, what product risks remain high, and whether release is acceptable.

 Exam Traps

-• A plan is not valuable only after it is published.
-The planning process itself exposes risks and assumptions.
+• A plan is not valuable only after it is published; the planning process itself exposes risks and assumptions, and the plan is updated continuously.

 • Strategy is broad and organizational; approach is contextual and concrete.